 War of the Silmarils is a sub-mod of Third Age: Total War, the ever popular total conversion for Medieval II: Total War Kingdoms.
 The goal is to follow the lore as closely as possible and faithfully reproduce the heroic First Age of Tolkien's Middle-earth in the Medieval II: Total War engine.
-War of the Silmarils will feature many new unique factions, each complete with a roster of units, a completely new campaign map of Beleriand and the lands to the North, and much more.
+War of the Silmarils features many new unique factions, each complete with a roster of units, a completely new campaign map of Beleriand and the lands to the North, and much more.
 So if you're one of the many who have been enthralled by Tolkien's mystical world, this is a mod to watch!

 In the time before time, during the Years of the Trees, the Elves first awoke under the stars by the clear waters of Cuiviénen.
 From there it was that Elwë of the Teleri, along with Ingwë of the Vanyar and Finwë of the Noldor, departed with the Vala Oromë as ambassadors to Valinor; and there he saw the Light of the Trees, and upon his return he persuaded many of his kindred to follow him back to the Undying Lands.
 But on the Great Journey to the West the Teleri came to love Middle-earth, and they did not arrive at the coast until after the departure of the moving island of Tol Eressëa, and thus they stayed in the land of Beleriand for many years.
 During that time Elwë encountered Melian the Maia in the woods of Nan Elmoth and, enchanted by her beauty, he fell in love with her; and there they lived entranced together for two centuries, and many of the Teleri searched for their lord and would not leave without him.
 Thus when the Vala Ulmo returned for them, a part of that people remained behind, and the Sea filled them with sorrow.